NextPlayBro

 Step 4: Use Screen Sharing Instead of Explaining

-• Show documents
+• Show documents in real time

-• Demonstrate tasks
+• Demonstrate tasks clearly

-• Fix problems quickly
+• Fix issues faster

-Visual communication saves minutes every call.
+Visual communication can easily save several minutes in every meeting.

 Step 5: Use Chat for Quick Messages